 The Canadian Temporary Foreign Worker Program (TFWP) has been growing more popular each year.

-The Labour Market Impact Assessments (LMIAs) is one of the changes still in effect in 2019 and thus far in the year of 2020.
+The Labour Market Impact Assessments (LMIAs) is one of the changes still in the year 2021.

 Visaplace Can Help You with Your LMIA Application